-It’s one of life’s great mysteries: how do celebrities manage to step off planes with beautifully flowing hair (see exhibit A to the left, Suki Waterhouse), but us mere mortals struggle with an impossible combination of frizz and grease to compliment our jetlag?
+It’s one of life’s great mysteries: how do celebrities manage to step off planes with beautifully flowing hair (see exhibit A to the left, Camila Cabello on arrival at LAX), but us mere mortals struggle with an impossible combination of frizz and grease to compliment our jetlag?
 Well, there are probably some good genes at play, but luckily with the right prep you too can have the hair of an A-list jetsetter – even if you can’t have the private plane…

 So, why does flying play such havoc with your hair?
-“Just like with your skin, travelling can have a negative impact on your hair,” explains Robert Eaton, creative director at Russell Eaton salons in Leeds and Barnsley, and the Most Wanted Colour Expert of 2016.
+“Just like with your skin, travelling can have a negative impact on your hair,” explains Robert Eaton, creative director at Russell Eaton salons in Leeds and Barnsley.
 “Aeroplanes rely on circulated air and this can lead to your hair drying out.
 High altitudes are also known to cause hair to lose moisture.
 Combine those two factors with nylon seat covers and lots of static electricity and you can end up with locks that are dry, frizzy and full of flyaways.”

 And if your hair is prone to static as you fly, consider bringing along retro accessory.
 “Always have a soft scrunchie with you or a silk headscarf to wrap hair on long haul flights,” suggests Mark Caswell, salon director at Umberto Giannini.
 “The silk will help keep hair smooth and stop damage and frizz showing its ugly face with all that dehydration and rough fabrics.”